xiaohan2012/daily-reading/august/broder-random-spanning-tree.md

 # summary

 - uniform random spanning tree (undirected) generation for undirected unweighted graph

 - proof of markov matrix tree theorem using backward chain

 - backward chain produces random spanning with stationary distribution $`\delta(T) = \prod_{e \in T} w(e)`$
   - $`w(e)`$ is normalized to be stochastic accoding to node degree

-- uniform random spanning tree generation using another type of tree by forward chain
+- tree generated from forward chain has the same stationary distribution: $`\delta(T)`$
-  - proof using equivalence to backward chain and chain reversibility
+  - proved using chain reversibility

+- uniform generation using some math

 # introduction